Quintus/pathie-cpp/README.md

 that will differ.
 Therefore, only use the `Path` constructor if you are constructing from a UTF-8 string!

-### Temporary directories
+### Temporary files and directories

-There's a class `Pathie::Tempdir` that you can use if you need to work with temporary directories.
-Constructing instances of this class creates a temporary directory, which is removed recursively when the instance is destroyed again.
-Use Tempdir::path() to get access to the Path instance pointing to the created directory.
+There are two classes `Pathie::Tempdir` and `Pathie::Tempfile` that you can use if you need to work with temporary files or directories, respectively.
+Constructing instances of these classes creates a temporary entry, which is removed (recursively in case of directories) when the instance is destroyed again.
+Use TempEntry::path() to get access to the Path instance pointing to the created entry.

 ~~~~~~~~~~~~~~~~~~~~{.cpp}
 #include <pathie/tempdir.hpp>